marcossilvestrini/learning-lpic-1-102-500/README.md

 The cron service (daemon) runs in the background and constantly checks the /etc/ crontab file, /etc/cron.*/ directories.
 It also checks the /var/spool/cron/ directory.

+##### /etc/crontab

+The Linux crontab file (/etc/crontab) is defined in a specific format.
+Each line can be blank, a comment (which begins with #), a variable, or a command.
+Blank lines in Linux crontab(/etc/crontab) file and comments are ignored.

+Cron is controlled by a set of files called "crontabs".
+The master (system-wide) file is /etc/crontab.
+The crontab files for the users are located in /var/spool/cron/.
+In /var/spool/cron, the files are given the same name as a user's login ID.

+The crontab file, /etc/crontab, automatically executes items in several subdirectories (as specified in the crontab file, shown below) at regular periods.

+##### /etc/cron.allow ,/etc/cron.deny

+To allow or deny access to specific users, crontab uses the files /etc/cron.allow and /etc/cron.deny.\
+Based on the existence of /etc/cron.allow and /etc/cron.deny files, crontab decides whom to give access to cron in following order.

+If cron.allow exists – only the users listed in the file cron.allow will get an access to crontab.\
+If cron.allow does not exist – all users except the users listed into cron.deny can use crontab If neither of the file exists – only the root can use crontab\
+If a user is listed in both cron.allow and cron.deny – that user can use crontab.

+##### /var/spool/cron/ , /etc/cron.d

+/var/spool/cron is where the individual user crontabs live.
+As user, crontab -e edits the corresponding file in /var/spool/cron.

+/etc/cron.d is a directory that is scanned for modular crontab files.
+The syntax is slightly different for files in that directory.\
+The cron entries have an additional field for a user to run the cron entries as.
+This is the same as a systemwide /etc/crontab file.

 ##### /etc/at.deny , /etc/at.allow

 The /etc/at.allow and /etc/at.deny files determine which user can submit commands for later execution via at(1) or batch(1).